 - 1. Mr. M Mathew ("Plaintiff") has filed a suit bearing number O.S.
 No. 259 of 2012 ("Suit") before the Munsiff Court Pathanamthitta ("Court") against Mr. Roy M Mathew and Mr. Sosamma Mathew ("Defendants").
 The Plaintiff has filed the suit praying that the Court be pleased to fix the boundary between the plaint schedule item A and B properties by survey and demarcation and install the same through the process of court and permit the plaintiff to construct a permanent boundary along the line so fixed and to realize the expenses thereof from the Defendants and their assets, restrain the Defendants by a decree of permanent prohibitory injunction from causing any sort of injunction.
+The Plaintiff has filed I.A No.286/2015 for appointing a survey commission for measuring the plaint schedule property and preparing a survey plan.
 The matter is currently pending. - 2.
 Dr. G Mathew and 8 others (together referred to as the "Plaintiffs") have filed a civil suit bearing number OS 48/2005, dated March 7, 2005, ("Plaint") before the Pathanimthitta Sub-Court ("Court").
-The Plaint has been filed against Mr Roy M. Mathew and 9 others in the Court for property valued at ₹ 1.15 lacs.
-By way of the suit, the Plaintiffs pray for partition and separate possession of schedule property in Kerala.).
+The Plaint has been filed against Mr Roy M. Mathew and 9 others in the Court for property valued at ₹1.1 lacs.
+By way of the suit, the Plaintiffs pray for partition and separate possession of schedule property in Kerala.
 The matter is currently pending. - 3.
 A review petition was filed by Kapiko Kerala Resorts (P) Limited ("Petitioners") against the judgment in writ petition (c) No. 19564/2011 dated July 25, 2013 before the High Court of Kerala, where Mr. Roy M Mathew was one of the Respondents.
 The review petition was filed against the decision of the High Court classifying Nediyathuruth Island and Vettilathuruth Island as forming part of CRZ I. The High Court Vide order dated December 10, 2013 ("Order") dismissed the review petition.
 Aggrieved by the Order, Petitioners have filed special leave petition (civil) bearing number 34143-34145 of 2013 before the Hon'ble Supreme Court of India.
-On August 9, 2014, the Honourable Supreme Court, considering a request to file additional documents and for condonation of delay by the State of Kerela, ordered for the maintenance of status quo, by all the parties, with respect to the property in dispute The matter is currently pending. - 4.
-Roy M Mathew ("Appellant") has filed an appeal before the Commissioner of Income Tax (Appeals) I, Trivandrum on January 29, 2011 against the assessment order dated December 31, 2010 ("Order") passed under section 147 read with section 143 (3) of the Income Tax Act, 1961 by the Deputy Commissioner of Income Tax Circle 1, Thiruvalla ("Assessing Officer") for the assessment year 2006-2007.
-The Assessing Officer has also issued a demand notice dated December 31, 2010 for an amount of ₹ 6.87 lacs.
-The Appellant claims that the Assessing Officer inter-alia erred in assessing the income of ₹ 3 lacs which was totally exempt under section 10 (1) of the Income Tax Act, disallowing the total interest paid of ₹ 9.78 lacs against interest earned of ₹ 12.89 lacs and shown under income from other sources etc. Tax demanded has already been remitted and the appeal is pending.
+On August 9, 2014, the Honourable Supreme Court, considering a request to file additional documents and for condonation of delay by the State of Kerala, ordered for the maintenance of status quo, by all the parties, with respect to the property in dispute The matter is currently pending. - 4.
+Roy M Mathew ("Appellant") has filed an appeal before the Commissioner of Income Tax (Appeals) I,

+Trivandrum on January 29, 2011 against the assessment order dated December 31, 2010 ("Order") passed under section 147 read with section 143 (3) of the Income Tax Act, 1961 by the Deputy Commissioner of Income Tax Circle 1, Thiruvalla ("Assessing Officer") for the assessment year 2006-2007.
+The Assessing Officer has also issued a demand notice dated December 31, 2010 for an amount of ₹6.9 lacs.
+The Appellant claims that the Assessing Officer inter-alia erred in assessing the income of ₹3 lacs which was totally exempt under section 10 (1) of the Income Tax Act, disallowing the total interest paid of ₹9.8 lacs against interest earned of ₹13 lacs and shown under income from other sources etc. Tax demanded has already been remitted and the appeal is pending.